ricardonadao/ricardonadao.github.io/about.md

 ## Welcome to vRandomBites blog ##

-My name is Ricardo Adão and decided to start blogging my random pieces of "wisdom", this time a bit
+My name is Ricardo Adão and decided to start blogging my random pieces of "wisdom".

 I have been working in the IT industry for more years than I feel comfortable to admit.